 How We Can Help

 A College Zoom appeals counselor can walk you through the appeal process step-by-step and help you develop your strongest appeal letter for UCSB quickly and efficiently.
-This includes analyzing your original UC application in meeting #1 to determine the best new angles to take on your candidacy and polishing your appeal letter detail by detail in meeting #2.
-Our appeal meetings are sold in 1.5 hour time spots ($375 each).
+Meetings are available virtually during the COVID19 pandemic.
+These meetings include analyzing your original UC application in meeting #1 to determine the best new angles to take on your candidacy and polishing your appeal letter detail by detail in meeting #2.
+Our appeal meetings are sold in 1.5 hour time spots ($285/hr).
 Most students need no more than two sessions to perfect their appeal letter and submit their appeals within days.
 However, strong writers may only need the first meeting.
 Contact us to learn more.

 P.S.
-Your UCSB appeal letter can be used for your other UCs.
-It just needs to be adjusted to fit their length limits.
+Your UCSB appeal letter can be re-used for your other UCs.
+It just needs to be adjusted to fit each college's different world limit for appeal letters.

 "Hello!
 I am writing to inform you both that I was accepted into UC Santa Barbara off of the waitlist!
 I could not be more excited to attend my top choice university this fall.
 I am so grateful for my carefully crafted appeal letter thanks to you guys at College Zoom and for your help in this process.
 Continue on with the great work of helping students achieve their dreams!
 Thanks again!"